By using this site, you agree to the Privacy Policy and Terms of Use.

 The meta-analyses included both dietary and supplemental fiber sources.
 However, whole food sources provide additional beneficial compounds and are generally recommended as the primary approach, with supplements used to help reach target levels when needed.

-The convergence of large-scale observational data with established biological mechanisms positions fiber intake as both a nutrition recommendation and a mortality intervention.
-As researchers continue to refine understanding of optimal intake levels and sources, the current evidence suggests that closing the fiber gap could represent one of the most accessible and impactful public health opportunities available through dietary modification.
+The convergence of large-scale observational data from the Ramezani and Reynolds meta-analyses with established biological mechanisms positions fiber intake as both a nutrition recommendation and a mortality intervention.

 Source: Fiber gets treated as nutrition advice and rarely as a mortality intervention.
 The meta-analysis data suggests it should be both